nnethercott/nnethercott.github.io/src/content/drafts/serde.md

     <img src="/media/serde_post/graphic.png" style="width: 50%; display: block; margin: 0 auto;">
 </div>

-The specific problem I was dealing with was reading and writing tokenizers from disk after training them on a dataset.
-Depending on the size of the corpus, training can time-intensive process and we'd like to cache the work after we're done to reload later or share with others.
+Depending on the size of the corpus, training a tokenizer can be a  time-intensive process, and we'd ideally like to cache the work after we're done to reload later or share with others.
+For my project supporting reading and writing of tokenizers to disk was non-negociable.

 At its core, a tokenizer is basically a wrapper around a HashMap storing rules for merging substrings, and because of this they can have memory footprints that are non-trivially large.
-For example, gpt2 with a vocabulary size of only ~50k needs a tokenizer taking up nearly 1.4 MB -- today models have vocabularies nearly 3x that.
+For example, gpt2 with a vocabulary size of only ~50k needs a tokenizer taking up nearly 1.4 MB -- today's models have vocabularies nearly 3x that.
 When serializing a tokenizer we need to consider this memory cost and only keep what's absolutely necessary for deserialization.

 Consider the code below outlining the interface of a tokenizer -- if it seems confusing, don't worry we'll go through it together.
 ```rust